Rafa Mir ignoring Valencia transfer rumours & plans summer talks with Wolves | Goal.com

 What's been said?

-"Maybe I have improved a lot," Mir told Goal.
+"Maybe I have improved a lot," Mir when asked by Goal.
 "I think that at Huesca I found people that trust and believe in me.
 That's something that has been really good for me and everyone needs.
 For the future, I don't know.

 "I am focused on my daily work; I am working at 100 per cent for the coach and my fellow players.
 At the end of the year, we will all sit down and see what's best for my future.